Ezra Chapter 10

 /ˈɛzrə/ also called Ezra the Scribe (עֶזְרָא הַסּוֹפֵר ʿEzrāʾ hasSōfēr) in Chazalic literature, and Ezra the Priest was an important Jewish scribe (sofer) and priest (kohen) in the early Second Temple period.
 In Greco-Latin Ezra is called Esdras (Greek: Ἔσδρας).
 His name is probably a shortened Aramaic translation of the Hebrew name עזריהו Azaryahu, “Yah helps”.
 For more info click here

-, and went into the room of Johanan the son of Eliashib: and when he went there, he didn’t eat food, or drink water: for he mourned because of the transgression of thee exiles.
+, and went into the room of Johanan the son of Eliashib: and when he went there, he didn’t eat food, or drink water: for he mourned because of the transgression of the exiles.

-10:7 And they made proclamation throughout Judah and Jerusalem to all the sons of the exile, to assemble at Jerusalem;
+and Jerusalem to all the sons of the exile, to assemble at Jerusalem;

 10:8 And that whoever wouldn’t come within three days, according to the counsel of the leaders and the elders, all his property would be forfeited, and himself excluded from the congregation exiles.